 - “Gunfight Hit Factor” – what it is, and how we can use it to maximize our performance

 - This should not be the first formal pistol training course you have taken.
 This is not a class intended to teach you how to draw or how to setup your gear.
 This is a class to teach you how to SHOOT!
-You should already be capable of consistently passing Gila Hayes' 5×5 Drill if you're wondering whether this would be a good fit for you or not.
+You should already be comfortable and safe with drawing from a holster.